On the Reduction in Accuracy of Finite Difference Schemes on Manifolds without Boundary: Convergence Rate Bounds

 Next we define some regions in the manifold $M$ that will be used to create ``caps'' where $u$ is fixed in this scheme, and where additional conditions will be posed on barrier functions.
 Choose any $0<\gamma < \alpha$.
 Define the regions

 See Figure~\ref{fig:setup}.

 We then define the modified scheme $F^h$ as follows:

-\begin{remark} The condition $u(x) = 0,\, x \in S^h \cup b^h$ can be relaxed provided the resulting discrete solution has a uniformly bounded Lipschitz constant in this region and the values of $u$ are close to zero.
-Pinning the value to zero has the particularly strong effect of setting the local Lipschitz constant to zero. \end{remark}
+\begin{remark} { Solving $F^h(x,u^h(x),u^h(x)-u^h(\cdot))=0$ has the effect of forcing $u^h(x)=0$ on the entire cap $S^h\cup b^h$.
+This can be relaxed provided the local Lipschitz constant of $u^h$ in this cap is uniformly bounded as $h\to0$.
+Pinning the value to zero has the particularly strong effect of setting the local Lipschitz constant to zero. } \end{remark}

 Note that the discretization $F^h$ is automatically proper by construction.
 Therefore, this scheme has a uniformly bounded solution by Lemma~\ref{lem:properBounds}.

 \begin{lemma} Under the assumptions of Hypothesis~\ref{hyp:convergence},\ref{hyp:scheme}, the discrete scheme \bq F^h(x,u^h(x),u^h(x)-u^h(\cdot)) = 0\eq has a unique solution $u^h$ that is bounded uniformly independent of $h$ for sufficiently small $h>0$. \end{lemma}